Saving lives through education, advances in treatment and finding a cure for Barth syndrome

 Did you know?

-- Barth syndrome can behave very differently between affected males
+- Barth syndrome can behave very differently between affected children

-- 10% of affected boys and men always have normal blood neutrophil counts
+- 10% of affected children and adults always have normal blood neutrophil counts

 - The level of 3-methylglutaconic acid can sometimes be normal in urine